wbcraft/debian_preseed/README.md

 ### Create the USB thumbdrive - create_iso.sh

 1. I believe it's required to run this as root.. maybe not.
+It depends on where you want to put everything.
 2. Save this file and make it executable:  chmod 755 create_iso.sh
 3. Run `./create_iso.sh`
 4. It will install the genisoimage and syslinux-utils packages for later in the script